Ganapathiraja/slackBot-Java/README.md

 Slack integration has been made to the cts workspace and the bot name is `ServiceUrl-Bot` , to interact with this bot do the following

->Note: Create your own channel in slack and then just call `@ServiceUrl-Bot` into your slack channel
+>Note: Create your own channel in slack and then just call `@yourBotName` into your slack channel